Looking Backward: Retrospective Backward Synthesis for Goal-Conditioned GFlowNets: Proposed Method: Retrospective Backward Synthesis

 \subsection{Proposed Method}

-In this section, we propose a novel approach, Retrospective Backward Synthesis (RBS), which is a simple yet effective method to efficiently tackle this challenging problem in GC-GFlowNets.
+In this section, we propose a novel approach, Retrospective Backward Synthesis (RBS), which is a simple yet effective method to efficiently tackle these challenges mentioned above in GC-GFlowNets.

-Consider a trajectory $\tau=\{s_0\to \cdots\to s_i\to\cdots\to s_n\}$ collected by the forward policy $P_F$ of GC-GFlowNets which fails to reach the goal ($s_n \neq y$) with a zero reward.
-As illustrated in Fig.~\ref{fig:framework}, RBS utilizes the potential of the backward policy $P_B$ to synthesize a reverse trajectory $\tau'=\{y\to\cdots\to s_i'\to\cdots\to s_0\}$ from the commanded goal.
+Consider a trajectory $\tau=\{s_0\to \cdots\to s_i\to\cdots\to s_n\}$ collected by the forward policy $P_F$ of GC-GFlowNets that fails to reach the goal ($s_n \neq y$) and receives a zero reward.
+As illustrated in Fig.~\ref{fig:framework}, RBS utilizes the potential of the backward policy $P_B$ to synthesize a backward trajectory $\tau'=\{y\to\cdots\to s_i'\to\cdots\to s_0\}$ from the commanded goal.
+When employing $\tau'$ for training, we reverse it to guarantee $\tau'$ starts from the initial state $s_0$, similar to $\tau$.
 Therefore, $\tau'$ provides a successful training experience as it achieves the goal state, thus enriching training data with positive feedback for GC-GFlowNets to mitigate the sparse reward problem.
-Unlike previous reward relabeling techniques, such as HER \citep{her}, which simply replaces the original goal $y$ with the achieved state $s_n$, RBS provides more diverse and informative new training data by imaging a new trajectory $\tau'\neq\tau$, thus leading to more sample-efficient learning.
-In practice, we store both collected trajectories $\{\tau_i\}_{i=1}^m$ and experiences from RBS $\{\tau^{'}_i\}_{i=1}^m$ in the replay buffer, and jointly replay the two types of trajectories to optimize GC-GFlowNets.
+Unlike previous reward relabeling techniques, such as HER~\citep{her}, which simply replaces the original goal $y$ with the achieved state $s_n$, RBS provides more diverse and informative new training data in the trajectory level.
+RBS imagines a totally new trajectory $\tau'\neq\tau$, thus leading to significant data augmentation and more sample-efficient learning.
+In practice, we store both collected trajectories $\{\tau_i\}_{i=1}^m$ and experiences from RBS $\{\tau^{'}_i\}_{i=1}^m$ in a replay buffer, and jointly replay the two types of trajectories to optimize GC-GFlowNets.

-Next, we introduce the techniques we develop to guarantee the efficiency and effectiveness of training GC-GFlowNets with RBS, where the overall algorithm is summarized in Alg.~\ref{alg:ti-gfn}.
+However, training GC-GFlowNets with RBS may still face the risks of learning instabilities and mode collapse when scaling to longer-horizon and more complex tasks, which may be caused by ineffective reward gradient backpropagation and inefficient experience replay.
+To address these challenges and further enhance the diversity of generated backward trajectories, we introduce the techniques we have developed in the next paragraphs, where the overall algorithm is summarized in Alg.~\ref{alg:ti-gfn}.